lifedox/granular-configuration-language/README_2.md

 1. **Import Time**: `LazyLoadConfiguration`'s are defined (`CONFIG = LazyLoadConfiguration(...)`).
    - So long as the next step does not occur, all identical immutable configurations identified and marked for caching.
-     - Moving the next step clears the cache for all identical immutable configurations, meaning if another identical immutable configuration create will be loaded separately.
+     - Loading a configuration clears the cache for all identical immutable configurations, meaning if another identical immutable configuration is created, it will be loaded separately.
 2. **First Fetch**: Configuration is fetched for the first time (through `CONFIG.value`, `CONFIG[value]`, `CONFIG.config`, and such)
    1. **Load Time**:
       1. The file system is scanned for specified configuration files.